Eminence-Pyro/React-Counter-App/README.md

 A simple, interactive counter application built with React, demonstrating state management with useState.

 ### Features
-•	📈 Increment and decrement
+•	📈 Increment, Decrement and Reset

 ### functionality
 •	🔄 State management using React’s useState